openai/shap-e/model-card.md

 # Model Card: Shap-E

-This is the official codebase for running the latent diffusion models described in [Paper Link](https://openai.com).
+This is the official codebase for running the latent diffusion models described in [Shap-E: Generating Conditional 3D Implicit Functions](https://arxiv.org/abs/2305.02463).
 These models were trained and released by OpenAI.
 Following [Model Cards for Model Reporting (Mitchell et al.)](https://arxiv.org/abs/1810.03993), we're providing some information about how the models were trained and evaluated.

 # Model Details